TYPO3-Headless/nuxt-typo3/docs/frontend/backend-layouts.md

 # Backend layouts

-In the backednd layout can define multiple columns where you want to put your content.
+In the backednd layout you can define multiple columns where you want to put your content.
 Column (colPos from TYPO3 API) is object which contains array of content elements.
-On the frontend you can define placeholders where you want to show content from these columns.
+On the frontend you can define placeholders where you want to show the content from these columns.
 [Read more about this concept](https://usetypo3.com/backend-layouts.html).

 ## Create backend layout component